Varun-278/Retail-Nexus/README.md

-# CROMA AI Project: Store Location Optimization & Chatbot using OpenAI API
+# Google Exchange GenAI Hackathon Project: Store Location Optimization & Chatbot using OpenAI API

 👋 Hi, this is Team AutoBots!
 💻 This repository demonstrates the use of **OpenAI API** for creating a chatbot and optimizing store locations using customer data.